juicedata/juicefs/docs/en/guide/quota.md

 ## View file system information

-In a Linux environment, for example, the default capacity of a JuiceFS type file system is identified as `1.0P` by using the `df` command that comes with the system.
+For Linux, the default capacity of a JuiceFS type file system is identified as `1.0P` by using the `df` command.

 ```shell
 $ df -Th | grep juicefs